 Once the baby comes, Harry takes care of them both, feeling that this little “family” was surely Heaven-sent.
 But we learn that the woman’s husband has cleaned up his act and is searching for her…

 What can I say about this film, without revealing too much?
 It might sound like an all-around sad story, and I guess it is in a way…but never fear, for it’s tempered by plenty of humor and sweetness as well as a satisfying closing gag.
-One of its great strengths is its incredibly beautiful cinematography (no doubt helped by legendary cameraman Elgin Lessley), particularly in the lovely snowstorm sequence where bundled-up figures hurry about in the clean, blowing snow and puffs of breath rise from horses’ nostrils.
+One of its great strengths is its beautiful cinematography (by legendary cameraman Elgin Lessley), particularly the lovely snowstorm sequence where bundled-up figures hurry about in the clean, blowing snow and puffs of breath rise from horses’ nostrils.

 Harry’s garret and long wooden staircase have a rustic, gritty beauty comparable to the Tramp’s humble surroundings in The Kid.
 There are also charming details such as Harry’s makeshift contraptions that furnish him with light and running water (in a sense).

-As many critics have noted, Langdon explores the pathos side of his character more thoroughly than he had in the past (I would argue successfully), which helps make this film surprisingly well suited to the Christmas season–even aside from the appeal of the winter scenes.
-While Langdon had been concentrating on giving his character more depth, his film can be given more meanings than he probably had in mind.
+As many critics have noted, Langdon explores the pathos side of his character more thoroughly than he had in the past (I would argue successfully).
+This helps make this film surprisingly well-suited to the Christmas season–even aside from the winter scenes.
+While Langdon had been concentrating on giving his character more depth, his film can take on more meanings than he probably had in mind.

-I’ve seen some strange reviews of this film, no doubt deeply influenced by Frank Capra’s side of his dealings with Harry Langdon (it’s a long story, and a very biased one) as well as The Silent Clowns writer Walter Kerr’s loving, yet critical analysis.
+I’ve seen some strange reviews of this film, no doubt influenced by Frank Capra’s side of his dealings with Harry Langdon (it’s a long story, and a biased one) as writer Walter Kerr’s loving, yet critical analysis in The Silent Clowns.
 I would strongly encourage anyone to watch this film with an open mind.
-Like any film there are a couple flaws, particularly in some of the editing (and a couple scenes also show nitrate damage, not that this can be helped), but try to be free of those opinions that show how much a certain person has read about the film but also make it clear that they’ve shut their eyes to seeing its magic.
+Like any film there are a couple flaws, particularly in some of the editing (and a couple scenes show nitrate damage, not that this can be helped), but try not to rely on those opinions that show how much someone has read about the film, but also make it clear that they’ve shut their eyes to its magic.

 Three’s a Crowd was made available by Kino in a set including another Langdon feature The Chaser (which in my opinion pales in comparison with the former.)
 The print is in very nice quality and has an excellent sountrack–check it out!